MezahirMM/ASSIGNMENTS/README.md

-# Assignment2
+# Assignment1
-Repository for the assignemnt
+Repository for the assignments